How to display live updates to your digital screens from any RSS Feed in the world!

 Here’s how it works:

 2.1.
-On opening the app, you’ll see the below screen asking you to add your RSS feed URL.
-If you have the URL of the RSS feed you wish to show you can copy and paste it in here.
+Next, you’ll see the below screen asking you to add your RSS feed URL.
+If you have the URL of the RSS feed you wish to show you can copy and paste it here.

 The RSS feed of the popular news site TechCrunch.